ArseniAliakseichyk/CSharp-AlgorithmicSolutions/Readme.md

 20. **PrimeCheckerApp.cs** — Checks for "super-primes" based on digit sum properties.
 21. **PrimeSumPairs.cs** — Finds all prime pairs that sum to a given number.
 22. **RectangleAreaCalculator.cs** — Computes the max area of a rectangle given its perimeter.
+23. **SemiprimeProcessor.cs** — Identifies semiprimes from a list stored in a file.